esilver0/CATT/sslstrip-experiment.md

 Log file is /users/ffund01/.vnc/client.sslstrip.ch-geni-net.instageni.maxgigapop.net:0.log
 ```

 Next, we will install a ["connector"](http://novnc.com/info.html) that will let us access this graphical interface from a web browser.
-On the "client" node, run
+On the client node, run

 ```
 git clone git://github.com/kanaka/noVNC